||Calvin College offers the following degrees:

 At the end of the fall and spring terms, students who have attempted at least 24 semester hours at Calvin are evaluated by the Academic Review Committee, and determined to be in good standing if they maintain a cumulative GPA of at least 2.0 and have completed at least 50% of attempted semester hours.
 Students who have attempted fewer than 24 hours at Calvin are assumed to be in good standing.

-All students who earn a semester GPA of less than 2.0 are placed on academic warning and will be required to take a number of actions as outlined by the Academic Review Committee.
+All students who earn a semester GPA of less than 2.0 or who complete fewer than 50% of attempted current term semester hours are placed on academic warning and will be required to take a number of actions as outlined by the Academic Review Committee.
 These actions generally include, but are not limited to, the following:

 • Meet regularly with an academic counselor